dylanon/tham-wp-theme/README.md

 ### v1.2
 1. Comments now supported on the blog.
 2. *Reviews* section changed to *Analysis*
+3. Bugfix: Posts in *Analysis* now light up the appropriate nav link in single post view.
+4. Consolidated single post view template files and rewrote PHP to show active category in nav for single posts and category views (*Blog* and *Analysis*).

 ### v1.1
 1. Portfolio items (single view)